In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 }

-The current property can also be set manually, to any value, as can any other property in the ref object.
-The result is something like a static local variable in another language.
+The current property can also be set manually to any value, as can any other property in the ref object.
+The result is something like a static local variable.
 Unlike component props or state, changing such a value does not cause the component to be re-rendered.

 Customizing element ref output